LeDYoM/hhaf/development.md

 ## Internal/developer documentation
-## Initialization of haf from a host
+## Initialization of haf from host